archejk/archejk/README.md

 - ⚡ Fun fact: **I think I'm a decent cook haha when outside monitors, you'll find me jamming on my guitar or just lost in the world of music**

-- 🖤 Other Interests: **I enjoy watching K-dramas, anime, documentaries, and TV shows.
+- 🖤 Other interests: **I enjoy watching K-dramas, anime, documentaries, and TV shows.
 Occasionally, I play gacha games such as Genshin Impact and Honkai Star Rail**

 ---